hitmantb/fo4vrmto/README.md

 - Depend on your headset you may need to launch Steam VR ahead of the time before opening the game in MO2, if your game crashes before Bethesda logo and you see "Unable to Initialize VR" in crash log, uninstall and reinstall Steam VR
 - Please increase your virtual memory to 10-20 GB to avoid random crashes, especially if you are on 16 GB RAM
 - Please reset your Nvidia GPU driver settings to default and disable undervolt/overclocking if you experience random crashes, power limit is fine
-- Set resolution multiplier in only ONE of the three places: Virtual Desktop, Oculus App or Steam VR, the others should be left at 100%.
-The sweet spot is VD ultra, Oculus 1.5x or Steam VR 150% resolution to cover barrel distortion.
-This is not always playable depend on your headset resolution and GPU, on a 3070 and Quest 2 for example, I could only do 130% of device resolution, change the headset to Pico 4 I will need to go 110% device resoluton, with Index I can do 150% device resolution.
-G2 100% Steam VR resolution is already 150% of device resolution, so reduce it to 90% or 80% if needed
 - When starting new game, stand still wait for all the workshop framework to run and finish after you create character, you will be teleported into the game automatically once it is done, so chill in your house for a while.
 This will skip the buggy intro sequence, feel free to play the game unmodded to watch the opening scene if you want to experience the intro, then run MO2 to resume on the save after you leave vault
 - FRIK crashes the game when you create new characters so it is disabled on start up.
 Once you create a character and get to the surface, you can save the game, exit, enable FRIK in MO2 to resume, it is the last mod and plugin on each side of MO2
 - Pip Boy should be set to Projected with in-game setting, otherwise you may get a blank screen in FRIK